List of tallest buildings in Auckland: Map of tallest buildings

 This map displays the location of buildings taller than 100 m (328 ft) in Auckland.
 Each marker is coloured by the decade of the building's completion.
 All but one of these buildings are located in the Auckland CBD.
 The exception is Sentinel, which is located in Takapuna.

 Tallest buildings

-This lists ranks skyscrapers and high-rises in Auckland that stand at least 75 m (246 ft) tall, based on standard height measurement.
+This lists ranks skyscrapers and high-rises in Auckland that stand at least 75 m (246 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.
 Non-inhabitable structures are included for ranking purposes.